 Whereas you might normally be racing up and down and cutting your lawn, or trying to think of an excuse to put it off, you can sit and enjoy your own nature show, or just contemplate how important nature is, whilst your lawn grows.

 There’s an “Every Flower Counts” survey in the last week of May; people recorded all sorts of different things last year.

-The non-mowers back in May last year reported over 250 different plants among the grass.
+The non-mowers back in May back in 2021 reported over 250 different plants among the grass.
 These included wild strawberry, wild garlic, and some rare species.
 An adder’s-tongue fern, meadow saxifrage, snake’s-head fritillary and eyebright.
 Wild orchids (including some which have really declined over the years) were spotted.